Citymonstret/Kvantum/PROGRESS.md

 * (@)Annotations on inline methods
 * Fluent builder-patterns (IntellectualServer#createSimpleRequestHandler and SimpleRequestHandler#builder)
 * OOP (by extending View, or other more specific implementations for different levels of abstraction)

+##### 2.3.1 REST API
+IntellectualServer comes with some utilities and rest based views to allow the creation of REST based APIs
+* Utility to autogenerate response for invalid requests (missing parameters)
+* Auto-serving of JSON content through REST Handlers

 #### 2.4 Template Engine Support
 IntellectualServer provides support for the following templating engines: